-Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage comes down to just one number.
+Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.

-The FICO score is built by credit agencies.
-These agencies use the payment history from all of your loans: mortgages, car loans, credit cards, and the like.
+The FICO score is created by credit reporting agencies.
+These agencies use the payment history of your various loans: mortgages, car/motorcycle loans, credit cards, and others.

-While Experian still calls its score FICO.
+Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary from one agency to another, the differences aren't huge; each agency uses the following to calculate your credit score:
+While the formulas vary from one agency to another, the differences aren't huge; each agency uses the following to calculate your score:

-- Late Payments - Have you paid more than 30 days late?
+- History of Payments - Have you paid more than 30 days late, and how often?

 - Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe?

 - Requests for Credit - How many times have you had your credit checked for a loan?

-Your score greatly affects how much you pay in interest every month
+Your credit score greatly affects how much you pay in interest every month

-Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-You can get a free credit report once per year from all three agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.
+You can get a free credit report once a year from all three agencies at AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.